daegalus/csrd/content.en/_index.md

 ## News

+{{< details title="2023-06-04" open=true >}}
+I bit late on this update, but was on a long vacation when the update was released and I didn't have the ability to do the update.
+And it was a doozy, so much new content for Superheroes, Fairytales, and Horror.
+Feel free to visit the github page if you want to see all the changes/diffs.
+{{< /details >}}

 {{< details title="2023-02-18" open=true >}}
 Finished the first pass of formatting all the chapters/pages.
 I will update any formatting as I notice anything or issues are reported.
 {{< /details >}}